Phyllis Diller: Career

-1950s
+1930s–1950s

+In 1939, she met Sherwood Diller, the brother of a classmate at Bluffton, and they eloped, marrying in Bluffton on November 4, 1939.
+Diller did not finish college and was primarily a homemaker, taking care of their five children (a sixth child died in infancy).

+During World War II, Sherwood worked at the Willow Run B-24 Bomber Plant, in Ypsilanti Charter Township, Michigan.
+In 1945, Sherwood Diller was transferred to Naval Air Station Alameda Alameda, California, where he was an inspector.

+Diller began working as the women's editor at a small newspaper, and as an advertising copywriter for an Oakland department store.

-After moving to Alameda, California, Diller began working in broadcasting in 1952 at KROW radio in Oakland, California.
-In November of that year, she filmed several 15-minute segments for the Bay Area television series Phyllis Dillis, the Homely Friendmaker—dressed in a housecoat to offer absurd "advice" to homemakers.
-Diller also worked as a copywriter at KSFO radio in San Francisco and a vocalist for a music-review TV show called Pop Club, hosted by Don Sherwood.
+In 1952, Diller began working in broadcasting at KROW radio in Oakland, California.
+In November of that year, she filmed several 15-minute episodes of Phyllis Dillis, the Homely Friendmaker—dressed in a housecoat to offer absurd "advice" to homemakers.
+The 15-minute series was a Bay Area Radio-Television production, directed for television by ABC's Jim Baker.
+Diller also worked as a copywriter, later, director of promotion and marketing, at KSFO radio in San Francisco and a vocalist for a music-review TV show called Pop Club, hosted by Don Sherwood.

-With the encouragement of her husband, Diller made her debut as a stand-up comedian at age 37 in the basement of the San Francisco North Beach club, The Purple Onion, on March 7, 1955.
+At age 37, on March 7, 1955, at the North Beach, San Francisco basement club, The Purple Onion, she made her professional stand-up debut.
 Up until then, she had only tried out her jokes for fellow PTA members at nearby Edison Elementary School.
-Maya Angelou, who was already performing at the club, wrote that Diller “would not change her name because when she became successful she wanted everyone to know it was, indeed, her herself”.
-Her first professional show was a success and the two-week booking stretched out to 89 consecutive weeks.
+Maya Angelou, who was already performing at the club, wrote that Diller "would not change her name because when she became successful she wanted everyone to know it was, indeed, her herself".
+Her first professional show was a success and the two-week booking stretched out to a record 89 consecutive weeks.
 Diller had found her calling and eventual financial success while her husband's business career failed.
 She explained, "I became a stand-up comedian because I had a sit-down husband."